 On the last day before the sprint ends: A retrospective meeting where your whole team gets together to

 When a chunk of your app's functionality is done and you can even play with it, it's time to analyze the performance of this piece of software.
 Your app development team will measure

 At this stage, app developers also detect and fix bugs that they couldn't catch while testing, and improve whatever isn't working as it's supposed to.

 When all the epics and tasks in your backlog disappear, your brand new app is almost ready to get out in the wild.
 Don't rush though!
 We still have a very important task to complete.

 Pre-release testing is a process during which you and your team need to:

 We almost have a release, hooray!
 Time to reserve a slot in the App Store or Google Play for your app for users to see.
 The submission process doesn't take long, but it's essential to do it properly.
 Apple and Google have strict regulations in place that app developers need to follow.
 Otherwise, their apps won't get approved for publishing.

 Your app developers must check if your app complies with all the requirements.
 And then, you can hopefully celebrate a successful launch without any delays.

-The first app release is just a beginning.
+The first app release is just a beginning, and it isn't the end of the development process for mobile apps.
 After your app is launched in the market, you need to continually support it.
 App maintenance activities include:

-We hope this article was useful!
+We hope our mobile app development process steps were useful!
 If there are any crucial steps that we missed in the app development process, please let us know in comments.